screenshot 2026 04 07 212751

 What is trained becomes how one functions.

-It reveals that beneath the diversity of traditions lies a shared process of development—one that becomes visible through sustained training, and stable only through embodiment.
+Beneath the diversity of traditions lies a shared process of development—revealed through sustained practice, and stabilized through embodiment.